 In 1901 Dorothy, age three, was living on Victoria Street, Radcliffe on Trent, with her father Richard Joseph, age thirty-seven and a wheelwright, mother Kate Ellen (nee Warburton) age thirty-five, brothers Lawrence age eight, Harry Warburton, age two, and sister Alice Gertrude age five.

 In 1911 she was thirteen and living with her parents.
 Her father was a carriage builder, brother Lawrence a clerk employed by the railway, sister Alice had no recorded occupation and brother Harry was at school.
 There was a younger brother, Bernard Richard, age three.

 Dorothy commenced her year of practical training in 1915 as a student teacher at the village school where she had attended as a pupil teacher from 1911-1915.
 Several of the boys who were at the school when she was a pupil teacher in 1911 went on to serve in the war.

 She became a certified teacher on 1st May 1919 but terminated her employment at the school on 31st March 1920.

 Her mother Kate Ellen died in 1931 and her father in 1940.
-They are both buried in Radcliffe cemetery.
+They were both buried in Radcliffe cemetery.
 Her brother Lawrence died in 1923 and is remembered on the Radcliffe on Trent war memorial (see his biography).

 Dorothy died on 4th February 1960, age sixty two.
-Her will states that she was still living at 6 Broadgate, Beeston.
+Her will stated that she was still living at 6 Broadgate, Beeston.
 Probate was given to Violet Irene Hollinshead, spinster and Robert Hugh Willatt, solicitor.
 Effects of £117.0s.6d.

 Author: Marion Caunt